Music Marketing Insights: Using Interactive Media in 2019

 And this is how musicians help to build and strengthen a connection with their audience.
 Being themselves, sharing announcements, posting album art, sharing sneak previews of music videos, or interviews, and more.

-360° media fits right in in this mix of social media sharing.
-(And right now, 360° content is supported on Facebook, Twitter, and Snapchat… with Instagram, we presume, on the soon horizon.)
+360° media fits right into this mix of social media sharing and artist branding.
+(And right now, 360° content is supported on Facebook, Twitter, and Snapchat.
+Instagram isn’t supported directly, but we know a trick around that 😊.)

-As a whole, 360° content is a great way to draw more attention to the visual sides of an artist’s sound, while increasing understanding of who the artist is, what their music means, and why that matters to their world.
+If you’re looking to promote your music, or your artist’s music, look no further.
+360° content is a great way to draw more attention to the visual sides of an artist’s sound, while increasing understanding of who the artist is, what their music means, and why that matters to their world.
+No matter the artist’s genre, interactive media works viably to engage fans while fitting into the current digital strategies employed.

 Imagine you are releasing your album in two weeks that is years in the making.
 You're hosting an album release party and want to get as many people to come out as possible.
 Consider creating an immersive album drop announcement flyer.
 Interactive 360° content is exciting, successful, and unique enough that people want to show it to their friends.

-Interactive advertising, such as 360° Flyers, cuts through the clutter of timelines and encourages engagement.
+Interactive advertising, such as 360° Flyers, cuts through the clutter of timelines while encouraging engagement.
 A Beaumonde hip-hop event client saw +800% increase in organic sharing on Facebook with our interactive media.

-Interactive media is highly versatile, and can be used in conjunction with product launches and events, to help musicians to distribute their art, and even as a part of a musician’s artwork itself (a la Kendrick Lamar).
+Fans demand more authentic, and more robust stories from the musicians they love.
+Immersive media and campaigns that focus on interaction are your new silver bullet.
+And it’s highly versatile, and can be used in conjunction with product launches and events, to help musicians distribute their art, and even as a part of a musician’s artwork itself (a la Kendrick Lamar).
 360 enhances current practices, integrates seamlessly into social media campaigns, and offers an opportunity for fresh creative styles.

 This means more ticket sales, deeper connections with audiences, 4x the ROI, increased brand awareness, and a chance to stand out.